 Some of you may be familiar with the rock & roll band AC/DC.
 They’ve been around since the mid-70s and show no signs of stopping.
 The other day I was on a short run and AC/DC came on my internet radio station and I marveled at just how long they have been able to do what they do in the manner they have been able to do it.

 The thing is there are many rock & roll bands that have stood the test of time; mostly because they have changed and evolved over the years – but that’s not what amazes me about this particular group.
 The fact is AC/DC has managed to stay relevant without changing ANYTHING.
 If you listen to any song by this group you’ll notice that they are all pretty much the same.
 I once heard their songs described as “three chords and the truth.”
-Nothing too fancy, nothing too clever, just good old guitar rock with screeching vocals laid over the top.
+Nothing too fancy, nothing too clever, just good old guitar, solid rhythm section and screeching vocals laid over the top.

 AC/DC has never changed their success formula, never written a love song, never recorded a ballad, never went disco, techno, emo or anymo!